-Wiley took the opportunity to start a RAP to deliver the understanding of reconciliation across our whole organisation.
+Wiley took the opportunity to start a RAP to deliver the understanding of reconciliation across our organisation.
 To understand that having a formal approach to building respectful connections with First Nations peoples takes commitment, patience, and persistence.
 We encourage our RAP working members and all staff to take a step forward and connect with communities to get the chance to see what First Nations people's everyday lives look like.

-Our Reflect RAP provided us the opportunities for conversations, challenges, and engagement which we took on.
-We learnt how to understand the importance of cultural matters and needs not only within our organisation but in communities and this led to many open discussions on how we feel and how we can better those.
+Our Reflect RAP facilitated meaningful opportunities for conversation, problem-solving, and active involvement.
+Reflect RAPs encourages us to engage in reflective practices, where we critically examine our experiences, challenges, and achievements, and then take purposeful action based on those reflections.
+We learnt how to understand the importance of cultural matters and needs not only within our organisation but in communities.
+This led to many open discussions on how we feel and how we can better those.
 These discussions form an essential part of our fortnightly catch ups.